Posts for tag: Eye Doctor

 - You Have an Eye Condition or Disease: Visiting your eye doctor for follow-up appointments is particularly important if you have an eye disease or condition, like diabetic retinopathy, glaucoma, macular degeneration, cataracts, inherited retinal disease, or other diseases and conditions.

 - You Have a Higher Risk of Developing an Eye Disease: If you're more likely to develop an eye disease, regular appointments will ensure that you receive the treatment you need if you ever experience a problem.
 For example, if you have diabetes, you may be at risk for developing diabetic retinopathy, a condition that occurs when blood vessels in your retina leak blood or fluids.

 Need to see your eye doctor in Baton Rouge, LA?
-Call Dr. John Couvillion, Dr. Barbara Noguchi, and Dr. Robert Mason of Retina & Vitreous of Louisiana, at (225) 768-8833 to schedule an appointment in Baton Rouge, Alexandria, Covington, Hammond, New Roads, Opelousas, or Zachary office.
+Call Dr. John Couvillion, Dr. Barbara Noguchi, Dr. Robert Mason and Dr. Jorge Jimenez of Retina & Vitreous of Louisiana, at (225) 768-8833 to schedule an appointment in Baton Rouge, Alexandria, Covington, Hammond, New Roads, Opelousas, or Zachary office.